kafonek/kernel-sidecar/README.md

 In a nutshell, an `actions.KernelAction` takes in a `requests.Request` and zero-to-many `handlers.Handler` subclasses (or just `async functions`) and creates an `awaitable` instance. `kernel.send(action)` submits the Request over ZMQ, and registers the Action so that all observed messages get routed to that Action to be handled by the Handlers/callbacks.

-Most of the time, you should be able to just use convience functions in the `SidecarKernelClient` class to create the actions.
+Most of the time, you should be able to just use convience functions in the `KernelSidecarClient` class to create the actions.
 See `tests/test_actions.py` for many examples of using Actions and Handlers.

 ## Models